-Brian Hamblett served in the British military in Infantry manning machine guns in his platoon.
-He finds that as he reflects on his memories now that he’s older, he more fully realizes the horror of what he experienced.
+Brian Hamblett left school at age fourteen and shares how he did not learn anything about Korea growing up.
+He went to Korea in 1950 and served in the British military manning machine guns in his platoon.
+Reflecting on his memories, he more fully realizes the horror of what he experienced.
 He describes the winters being so cold that the guns were unable to be cooled by water; rather, they had to use glycerin.
 He recounts stumbling onto a Chinese soldier in a foxhole who ultimately set off his own grenade, injuring himself.
 He further describes his horror at the use of napalm and what life at Camp I was like where he was held as a prisoner of war.
 Despite the terrible events he experienced during the war, he has returned to Korea several times and is quite taken aback by the sincere gratitude of the Korean people for his service.

-Brian Hamblett describes winter in Korea and his firing battalion.
+Brian Hamblett's first memory of Korea was black and dismal.
+He describes winter in Korea and his battalion.
 He explains that they were surrounding a crater and that he was positioned with a machine gun.
-He describes having to cool the guns with glycerin rather than water and having to sleep with the gun parts so that they wouldn't freeze which would prevent them from working properly.
+He describes having to cool the guns with glycerin rather than water and having to sleep with the gun parts so that they would not freeze.

 An Appalling Situation

 Brian Hamblett describes looking into a foxhole and finding a Chinese soldier.
 He explains that the soldier was just as surprised and pulled his grenade without throwing it.
-Though he was uninjured, the Chinese soldier was badly injured from his own grenade.
-He goes on to describe seeing the results of napalm and growing more horrified by the memories of it as he's gotten older.
+The Chinese soldier was badly injured from his own grenade.
+He goes on to describe seeing the results of napalm and growing more horrified by the memories of it as he has grown older.
 He describes the burned bodies and total suffocation of the land.

 Prisoner of War